Open accessibility options

 In short: You have rights – do not hesitate to contact the responsible body listed above!

-If you believe that the processing of your data violates data protection law or that your data protection rights have been violated in any other way, you can file a complaint with the supervisory authority.
+If you believe that the processing of your data violates data protection law or that your data protection rights have been infringed in any other way, you can lodge a complaint with the supervisory authority.
 In Austria, this is the Data Protection Authority, whose website can be found at https://www.dsb.gv.at/ .
-In Germany, each federal state has a data protection officer.
-For further information, you can contact the Federal Commissioner for Data Protection and Freedom of Information (BfDI) .
+In Germany, there is a data protection officer for each federal state.
+For more information, you can contact the Federal Commissioner for Data Protection and Freedom of Information (BfDI) .
 The following local data protection authority is responsible for our company:

 Austrian Data Protection Authority